invertase/react-native-firebase/docs/pages/contributing/index.md

     color="blue"
     title="Donations"
   >
     Donating is a simple way of ensuring the future maintenance and upkeep of the library is continued.
 Any amount is greatly appriciated.
-All contributions are made via [Open Collective](https://opencollective.com/react-native-firebase) with full transparency.
+All contributions are made via <a href="https://opencollective.com/react-native-firebase">[Open Collective</a> with full transparency.
   </Block>
 </Grid>